These 20 Countries That Will Pay You to Move There (2024 Edition)

 Antikythera, Greece

-The Greek island of Antikythera has less than 50 inhabitants, and the Greek Orthodox Church will pay you to move there.
-The church is offering a monthly stipend of 500 euros for three years to anyone who moves to the island and helps to repopulate it.
+The Incentive: The Greek Orthodox Church offers a house and a monthly stipend of 500 euros for three years to anyone who moves to the island and helps to repopulate it.

 Ireland